Gabane: Lonaka Ward and culture

 Lonaka ward is under the main kgosing ward.It originates in South Africa at a place called Lekgophung.

 It was led by Kgosi Mannyedi Ramohupetsa Moatswi when some of the Balete moved from South Africa into Botswana under the leadership of Kgosi Pule in late 1800's.

-After the death of kgosi Mannyedi Ramohupetse Moatswi, Lonaka ward was led by his son Bogope Samuel Moatswi.Bogope Moatswi was born in 1903 and died in 1994.
+After the death of kgosi Mannyedi Ramohupetsa Moatswi, Lonaka ward was led by his son Bogope Samuel Moatswi.Bogope Moatswi was born in 1903 and died in 1994.

 Lonaka kgotla was then led by Bogope's son Monoge David Bogope from 1998 until 31 May 2022.

-Douglas Bogope, the youngest son of Monoge David Bogope became the new headman 0n June 01, 2022.
+Douglas Bogope, the youngest son of Monoge David Bogope became the new headman 0n June 1, 2022.

-Lonaka Kgotla office is at plot 4450,Gabane.
+Lonaka Kgotla office is at plot 4450, Gabane.

 Gabane Primary School, Nare Sereto Junior Secondary School, Gabane clinic, veterinary office and Gabane community home based care are some of the developments found in Lonaka ward.

 Welkom Polka group led by Mr Kabelo Mmualefe, Bring Da Money social club, Gae Lame social club and Badirammogo society are some of the community associations found in Lonaka ward.